Child Porn Possession: Former Sports Hall Of Famer From Hudson Valley Gets Years In Prison

 To communicate with minors over Skype and the online chatroom website Chat Avenue, Leaf created several fake accounts with usernames such as alex bronson; sportsboi.15; alex15; and runnerboi.14.

-In addition to announcing the basketball tournaments, Leaf was also known for announcing Iona College men's and women's basketball; Scarsdale and Mamaroneck varsity basketball games, and numerous tournaments; and serving as president of the Westchester-Putnam Approved Soccer Officials Association.
+In addition to serving as the voice of the basketball tournaments, Leaf was also known for announcing Iona College men's and women's basketball, Scarsdale and Mamaroneck varsity basketball games, and numerous tournaments and serving as president of the Westchester-Putnam Approved Soccer Officials Association.

 Leaf has since been removed from the Westchester Sports Hall of Fame, according to County Executive George Latimer.